paulrobertlloyd/barebones/README.md

 # Barebones

-Initial directory setup, styleguide and pattern primer.
+Initial directory setup, style guide and pattern primer.
 Intended as a starting point for my own projects, available for others to fork and adapt for theirs.

 Lovingly crafted by Paul Robert Lloyd (<http://paulrobertlloyd.com/>).